dexterklui/notes/Computer/WebDev/css.md

 #### Named grid lines

-You can name grid lines and specify grid line names can automatically name grid column areas.
+You can name grid lines and specified grid line names can automatically name grid column areas.
 This method is especially useful to define a content grid with normal width, breakout-width, full-width areas to rid the need of making wrapper divs.

+Use square brackets to name grid lines.
+A grid line name must end with `-start` or `-end` so as to designate their corresponding grid area.

 ```css
 .content-grid {